-29 Nov How does Amazon FBA work?
+29 Nov How does the Fufillment by Amazon model work?

 A lot goes into running an e-commerce company.
 Regardless of what products you sell and how you source them, you likely have a lot on your plate.

 From developing your product to managing your business’ finances, you may not have the time to manage inventory.
-Whether you’re already selling on Amazon or you’re considering signing up, there is a solution: Fulfillment by Amazon (FBA) that you need to think about.
+Whether you’re already selling on Amazon, or you’re considering signing up, there is a solution: Fulfillment by Amazon (FBA) that you need to think about.

 Selling through Amazon FBA is pretty straightforward, but it’s also a powerful process that can help your online business grow.
 It eliminates the need for you to invest in warehouse facilities and staff.